daveih/usdm_utility/phuse_eu/readme.md

 - M11 Word document with an SoA in a table
 - Excel version.
 Hand built to reflect the protocol but as a result it has USDM structure

+## Look at sources

+- Add to chat
+- Word
+- Excel

 ## JSON Viewer

 - Look at JSON viewer for M11 doc
 - Search for "EligibilityCriterion_1"

+## ToDiagram.com

+- Load Excel JSON file
+- You have to pay due to size of USDM files

 ## JSON Explorer